opencv/opencv/modules/core/doc/basic_structures.rst

 ------------
 .. cpp:function:: Mat Mat::col(int j) const

-    Makes a matrix header for the specified matrix column
+    Creates a matrix header for the specified matrix column.

-    :param j: the 0-based column index
+    :param j: A 0-based column index.

 The method makes a new header for the specified matrix column and returns it.
-This is O(1) operation, regardless of the matrix size.
-The underlying data of the new matrix will be shared with the original matrix.
-See also
+This is an O(1) operation, regardless of the matrix size.
+The underlying data of the new matrix is shared with the original matrix.
+See also the
 :ref:`Mat::row` description.

 .. index:: Mat::rowRange